Robert Lemaignen

-Robert Lemaignen (15 March 1893 – 3 April 1980) was a right-wing French European Commissioner.
+Robert Lemaignen (15 March 1893 – 3 April 1980) was a French European Commissioner.

 He was appointed as one of the first French European Commissioners on the first Hallstein Commission from 1958 to 1962.
 He did not remain a member of the second Hallstein commission and was succeeded as commissioner by Henri Rochereau.
-Lemaignen had responsibility for Overseas development.
+Lemaignen was responsible for Overseas development.

-Lemaignen had previously been the vice-president of the French employers federation (with extensive African experience).
+Lemaignen had previously been the vice-president of the French Employers Federation (with extensive African experience).